 Despite Bahrain’s rich heritage, our Kingdom still remains a hidden gem when it comes to tourism.
 But explore our islands and you will be rewarded.
 When you visit Bahrain, you will discover a truly unique destination that blends the best of modern Arab culture with the history and traditions of the Middle East.

 More and more tourists from all walks of life are taking the trip to Bahrain to explore the historic ruins, mosques, and coral reefs our country has to offer.
-But while you might come for the diverse attractions, you’ll no doubt stay for the warmth and openness we show to every guest.
-Bahrainis are famous for our friendliness and we’re ready to welcome you with open arms to show you the vest best of our country.
+While you might come for the diverse attractions, you’ll no doubt stay for the warmth and openness we show to every guest.
+Bahrainis are famous for our friendliness and we’re ready to welcome you with open arms to show you the very best of our country.
 Here are the best places to visit in Bahrain.

 The capital of Bahrain has been the centre of many trade routes since antiquity and blends the history of the country with the hustle and bustle of a thriving metropolis.
 The glistening skyline of Manama is home to the Bahrain World Trade Center with twin towers that stand 240 meters above the ground.
 If you’re looking for the tradition of the city, visit Bab Al Bahrain, a traditional souk framed by an arched gate entrance.
 The market is lined with stalls where the locals sell fruits, veggies, clothes, spices and pearls.
-Al Fateh Mosque is one of the largest mosques in the world and another great thing to do in Bahrain.
+Al Fateh Mosque is one of the largest mosques in the world and another great stop while in Bahrain.
 Tours of the mosque are available and led by volunteer Bahrainis to help you experience Al Fateh like a local.

 One of the largest cities in Bahrain, Riffa is located in the heart of the Kingdom and is full of rich history.
 The Riffa Fort, made of clay, has been preserved for hundreds of years and overlooks the Hunanaiya valley.
 The city is also home to Arabic bazaars and markets that make the perfect spot to find a trinket to remember your trip.
 Riffa is also home to one of the most famous golf courses in the Middle East – The Royal Golf Club.

 A trip to Bahrain isn’t complete without a visit to the ancient town of Muharraq, which was once Bahrain’s capital city.
 While in Muharraq, you’ll be able to witness some of the best examples of the Kingdom’s rich history.
 Visit a traditional souq market or marvel at the oldest display of traditional architecture in the Fareej Al Bin Ali district.
-Take a step back in time as you dive the Pearling Trail which once the centre of the global pearl industry.
+Take a step back in time as you dive into the Pearling Trail which was once the centre of the global pearl industry.

 Source: Dive Bahrain